Shares at PSX lose nearly 400 points

 Ahsan Mehanti, chief executive of Arif Habib Commodities, told Dawn.com that the main bear market drivers were pre-election uncertainty and concerns over falling foreign inflows.

-Moreover, he highlighted that investor concerns for “high leverage and high leverage cost played a catalyst role”.
+He highlighted that investor concerns for “high leverage and high leverage cost played a catalyst role” in the market performance.

 Shahbaz Ashraf, chief investment officer at Karachi-based investment company FRIM Ventures, attributed the downward spiral to a number of factors.